 After the park, continue driving east toward Rio Pacuare, where you'll stay for the next two nights.
 There is a slew of great lodges and sanctuaries near Bajo Tigre that cater to river rafters.
 Check into your hotel and relax by the pool.

 Day 3: Rafting in Rio Pacuare

-Today, you can take a guided rafting trip along the Rio Pacuare, arranged through your lodge.
-Located along Costa Rica’s Caribbean slope, Rio Pacuare’s river gorge is considered one of the best rafting rivers in the world with warm water and stunning green scenery.
-Pacuare is divided into 16 sections with beginning, intermediate, and advanced whitewater depending on your level of expertise.
+Today, you can take a guided rafting trip along the Rio Pacuare.
+Located along Costa Rica’s Caribbean slope, Rio Pacuare’s river gorge is considered one of the best rafting rivers in the world, with warm water and stunning green scenery.
+Pacuare is divided into 16 sections with beginner, intermediate, and advanced whitewater levels depending on your expertise.

 This is a great way to experience Costa Rica’s natural beauty as you paddle down roaring rivers while twisting, turning, getting soaked, and surrounding yourself with rare species of flora and fauna.
 For more active adventures in Costa Rica, check out this article.

-After breakfast, you’ll drive two hours to Puerto Viejo, located on the southern Caribbean coast.
+After your whitewater adventure, you’ll drive two hours to Puerto Viejo, located on the southern Caribbean coast.
 This surfer town has an excellent range of guesthouses for all budgets, along with residents of Afro-Caribbean and indigenous descent, giving it a different vibe from other beach towns in Costa Rica.
 You will see colorful buildings, hear reggae beats, and experience a friendly, laid-back attitude.